Easy Perfectly Salted Roasted Almonds Recipe (Seriously the BEST)

 - Heat oven to 375 degrees and line a large baking sheet with silicone or parchment.** Place the raw almonds in a large metal or ceramic mixing bowl (we'll be adding the hot nuts back into it, so don't use plastic).

-- Stir 1½ teaspoon of salt into the hot water until mostly dissolved (it hardly ever completely dissolves for me - it's okay if it doesn't), pour over the nuts in the bowl and mix until all are coated.
+- Stir 1½ teaspoons of salt into the hot water until mostly dissolved (it hardly ever completely dissolves for me – it's okay if it doesn't).
+Pour over the nuts in the bowl and mix well until all are coated.

-- Transfer to prepared baking sheet, spreading the nuts in a single layer.
+- Transfer the almonds to your prepared baking sheet and spread them in a single layer.

 - When they are done baking, put the hot nuts back into the large bowl and pour the olive oil over them.
-Toss well until all the nuts are coated, shaking on sea salt as you go.
+Toss well until all the nuts are coated and then shake on some sea salt.
 You can taste one, but they're very hot, so be careful (I usually just like to see a bit of salt on the outsides and that seems to be enough with the original salt-water coating).

-- Leave the nuts to cool in the bowl, or spread out on the pan again if you need them to cool more quickly.
-The nuts will soak up the oil as they cool.**
+- Spread the nuts out on the pan again to cool completely.
+The nuts will soak up the oil as they cool.***

 Notes